GGmorello/Sporrtlink-native/README.md

 # Sportlink-native
-native implementation of our app for the course ID2216 Developing Mobile Applications
+Native implementation of our application for the course ID2216 Developing Mobile Applications at KTH